guidoism/escape/study.md

   Ported to Linux and running AppForth.
 * [GA144 Simulator](https://github.com/mschuldt/ga144) - and
   [tools](https://github.com/jamesbowman/ga144tools)
 * [One-Page CPUs](https://revaldinho.github.io/opc/) - Several cpu designs that all fit on a page.
 They build upon each other.
+* [AnyCPU](http://anycpu.org/forum/index.php) - Forums where people discuss designs of various CPUs.

 ## Displays